biopragmatics/oquat/docs/invalids/prefix/bspo.md

-# BioCyc
+# bspo: Biological Spatial Ontology

+This page summarize the different resources that reference `bspo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 2 resources,
-The following 1 variants were found: ['BSPO']
+1 variants on the standard prefix were found: ['BSPO'].

-## `bspo`
+## `bspo`: Biological Spatial Ontology

-Identifiers for this prefix are given correctly in Biological Spatial Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bspo`.

 | external_xref        |   usages_count | usages                                                                                                                                                                                                                                                                       |
 |----------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|